docker/docs/docker-for-mac/apple-silicon.md

    However, attempts to run Intel-based containers on Apple Silicon machines can crash as QEMU sometimes fails to run the container.
 Filesystem change notification APIs (e.g. `inotify`) do not work under QEMU emulation, see [docker/for-mac#5321](https://github.com/docker/for-mac/issues/5321).
 Therefore, we recommend that you run ARM64 containers on Apple Silicon machines.
 These containers are also faster and use less memory than Intel-based containers.

    We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).
 - When using the `qemu` backend, `ping` from inside a container to the Internet does not work as expected.
 To test the network, we recommend using `curl` or `wget`.
 See [docker/for-mac#5322](https://github.com/docker/for-mac/issues/5322#issuecomment-809392861).

+- ICMP echo responses (`ping` responses) can contain incorrect sequence numbers.
+- Users may occasionally experience data drop when a TCP stream is half-closed.

 ### Fixes since Docker Desktop RC 3

 - Docker Desktop now ensures the permissions of `/dev/null` and other devices are correctly set to `0666` (`rw-rw-rw-`) inside `--privileged` containers.
 Fixes [docker/for-mac#5527](https://github.com/docker/for-mac/issues/5527).
-- Fixed an issue where ICMP echo responses (`ping` responses) had incorrect sequence numbers.
-- Fixed an issue where data was dropped when a TCP stream was half-closed.
 - Docker Desktop now reduces the idle CPU consumption.

 ### Fixes since Docker Desktop RC 2